G2159687/ESPD/README.md

-# ESPD
+# Easier Sprouted PD

-A modded version of Sprouted Pixel Dungeon
+An easier version of sprouted pixel dungeon, with multi-language support.